alexsep/quarkus-alura-bitcoin/README.md

 # bitcoin project

-This project uses Quarkus, the Supersonic Subatomic Java Framework.
+This project was developed during the course https://cursos.alura.com.br/course/java-supersonico-subatomico-quarkus

-If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .
+## Database
+This application uses MariaDb.
+It is necessary to run the database scripts (https://github.com/alexsep/quarkus-alura-bitcoin/tree/master/db_scripts) before running the application.

 ## Running the application in dev mode